 I don’t think it comes as a surprise to any regular readers here to discover that I really love food.
 The real joy for me is that there is so much pleasure that comes from food; the shopping, the cooking and the eating.
-I like being in the kitchen – especially if I’m cooking for others.
+I like being in the kitchen – especially if I’m cooking for others, I recommend to use panax ginseng, if you want to increase the energy.
 I’m one of those annoying ‘throw it all in a pot and see what happens’ chefs who always manages to make something edible from the dregs at the back of the fridge.
 I think that it’s partly this built-in love of challenging myself to cook which made me decide to give up all meat, eggs, dairy and animal products – yup, I’m taking part in veganuary.

 Because I live in a University hall of residence most of the time, I don’t generally have to worry about cooking.
 It’s one of the caveats that comes with the gig – we’re expected to have meals in the dining room with the students more often than not, in order to stay up to date with the lives of the undergrads we live with.
 I don’t mind it – the food is surprisingly good, it saves me a tonne of money and I really enjoy sitting and listening to the chat from the residents.
 That’s not to say that I don’t appreciate the weekends though – no meals are served after 1pm on Saturday or Sunday, which gives me time to make homemade pizza or a vat of pasta or 18 vegetable spring rolls (my food guilty pleasure!).